 The Fund is exposed to daily cash redemptions of redeemable units.
-It therefore invests the majority of its assets in investments that are traded in an active market and can be readily disposed of.
-The Fund's portfolio consists of equity securities listed in the Philippine Stock Exchange.
+It therefore invests the majority of its assets in investments that are regularly traded in an active market and can be readily disposed of.
+The Fund's investment portfolio mainly consists of equity securities listed in the Philippine Stock Exchange.